sjltaylor/object.js/README.markdown

 Works in

-* Chrome 17.0.963.56
+* Chrome 17+
+* Firefox 7+
+* Safari 5.13+

 Has not been tested in other browsers

 ## Acknowledgements

-* Figlet LINK was used  for the ASCII art
+* [Figlet](http://www.figlet.org/) was used for the ASCII art
 * The motivation for this project is opinionated
+* I haven't tested it in many browsers

 ## Contributing

-# Install node
+1. Install node
-# Install cup LINK and read the docs
+2. Install [cup](https://github.com/sjltaylor/cup) and read the docs
-# Write some code or docs
+3. Write some code or docs
-# Make a pull request
+4. Make a pull request
-# Live happily ever after
+5. Live happily ever after